RapidEdwin08/sijl/README.md

 **0ptional:**
 The [02_JoyMappings.diff] is configured for 0ne-Size-Fits-All by Default.
-Included are a handful of Additional .DIFFs that are for Specific Joypads.
-Simply rename to [02_JoyMappings.diff] before Compiling lzdoom.
-Possibly will add a Selection for these DIFFs to the Menu Script in the future...
-**NOTE:** *You can Tweak the [02_JoyMappings.diff] file, but you must maintain the number of Lines.*
+*You can Tweak the [02_JoyMappings_CUSTOM.diff] file, just make sure to maintain the same number of //Lines.*

+**NOTE:** If you don't want to use the Menu driven script, Simply COPY the Modified [lzdoom.sh] RetroPie-Setup Script + [sijl.diff] files to:
+~/RetroPie-Setup/scriptmodules/ports/lzdoom.sh
+~/RetroPie-Setup/scriptmodules/ports/lzdoom/*.diff
+Then proceed to Compile/Install [lzdoom] from [RetroPie-Setup] -> *INSTALL FROM SOURCE*